theSoberSobber/Youtube-Reddit-Videos-Generator/README.md

 - Python deps:
 	- moviepy
 	- pytube
+- Or just use the workflow as a build/usage guide

 # Assets
 - The Video and the font (Courier New) all belong to their respective owners and I claim no ownership over them.